 2. Then take 1 tablespoon of fish batter, add about 2-3 tablespoons of sagoo flour, mix and shape pempek as you wish (usually long and round).
 Set aside and shape the rest of batter until finished.

-4. Heat the oil and deep fry the cooked pempek.
+4. Deep fry the cooked pempek.

 5. Make the soup (cuko): boil the water with all the ingredients until sugar is dissolved.
 Then grind the sauce using food grinder or hand mixer, filter.